olab44/Pharaphrase-generator/README.md

 # Generator parafraz

-How to run the programm:
+How to run the program:
 python3 -m paraphrasing.main

 How to run tests: